-The Following is an excerpt from my upcoming book, The Money of Art
+The Following is an excerpt from my book, The Money of Art

-For every Alexander Wang, who launched his first clothing collection at age 23, there’s a Rick Owens (debuted at 32), Donna Karan (debuted at 37) and Yohji Yamamoto, who debuted at 32, 37 and 38, respectively.
+For every Alexander Wang, who launched his first clothing collection at age 23, there’s a Rick Owens, Donna Karan and Yohji Yamamoto, who debuted at 32, 37 and 38, respectively.

-Kristen Wiig studied art and took an acting class to fulfill a requirement.
+Kristen Wiig studied Art and took an acting class to fulfill a credit requirement.
 She dropped out and didn’t join Saturday Night Live until 2005, at the age of 32.

 Mark Twain wrote Huckleberry Finn at age 49.